XieYingnan-Hideo/SX1276_Receive_LBJ/README.md

 - Project inspired by [GoRail_Pager](https://github.com/killeder/GoRail_Pager).
 - More if I can remember, I apologize for that.

-Huge thanks to all authors and contributors of the repositories mentioned above.
+Huge thanks to all authors and contributors.